Urbino-CAMD-Lab/HSDetector/README.md

 · **output_dir** - Path to the directory where the output will be saved.
 If the target directory does not exist it will be created.
 Default: ```./HSDetector_results```.

 ## Protocol Steps
 A full run of HSDetector will run all the steps detailed below in sequential order.
 Standalone runs of selected steps can be performed as well.
 The same **.prm** file can be used for different standalone steps just by adjusting the parameter **step**, as the parameters not used in that step will simply be ignored.
-However, note that in order to run individual steps, the same directory structure and file naming as used by HSDetector is assumed.
+However, in order to run individual steps, the same directory structure and file naming as used by HSDetector should be used.
 It is therefore recommended that individual steps are run on output directories created by HSDetector or adapt the structure and file naming of your data to match what the software expects.
 An example of the directory structure and the output of a mock run on ```7FEE``` on a ```POPC:75,CHOL:25``` membrane can be found in the example_run/ directory on this repository.

 1. **SYSTEM BUILD**

 This step of the protocol creates the main structure of the output directories and processes the starting structure.
-The starting PDB is converted to Coarse-Grain using martinize2 and embedded in a membrane of the defined composition with insane.py.
-HSDetector takes care of copying the necessary inputs and prepare topology files for the simulation step.
+The starting PDB is converted to a coarse-grain representation using martinize2 and it is embedded in a membrane of the defined composition with insane.py.
+HSDetector takes care of copying the necessary inputs and preparing topology files for the simulation step.

 2. **MD SIMULATION**

 The prepared system undergoes several steps of equilibration before proceeding to the production run.

-a) <ins>Energy minimization</ins>: Using steepest descent the total energy of the system is decreased.
+a) <ins>Energy minimization</ins>: Using a steepest descent minimizer the system is moved toward a local energy minimum.

-b) <ins>Equilibration 1 - NVT</ins>: Short NVT to temper the system to the target 300K
+b) <ins>Equilibration 1 - NVT</ins>: Short NVT to thermalize the system to the target temperature (300 K)

-c) <ins>Equilibration 2 - NPT (constrained)</ins>: NPT step with protein backbone atoms restricted.
+c) <ins>Equilibration 2 - NPT (constrained)</ins>: NPT step with protein backbone atoms restrained.
 Lipids will adjust and equilibrate.

-d) <ins>Equilibration 3 - NPT  (1fs timestep)</ins>:  NPT step simulated at a short timestep to prevent sudden unexpected atom movement when releasing protein restraints.
+d) <ins>Equilibration 3 - NPT  (1fs timestep)</ins>:  NPT step simulated using a short timestep to prevent sudden unexpected atom movement when releasing protein restraints.

-e) <ins>Equilibration 3 - NPT  (20fs timestep)</ins>:  NPT step simulated at the target 20fs timestep at which the production run takes place.
+e) <ins>Equilibration 3 - NPT  (20fs timestep)</ins>:  NPT step simulated at the target 20fs timestep, same as in the production run.

-After the equilibration is completed HSDetector performs a quality check of the membrane, aimed for the user to identify any potential issues arised from the system building and equilibration.
-For this quality check the membrane thickness, area per lipid and order parameters are calculated.
+After the equilibration is completed, HSDetector performs a quality check on the membrane.
+This allows the user to identify any potential issues arising from the system building and equilibration.
+To this aim, the membrane thickness, area per lipid and order parameters are calculated.
 Additionally, a plot showing the partial densities of the membrane components is produced.
 By comparing obtained values with equivalent ones in the literature, the user can ensure that the produced system is realistic.

-The production run lasts for 30 $\mu$s, ensuring proper sampling of protein-cholesterol contacts.
+The production run last 30 μs, ensuring proper sampling of protein-cholesterol contacts.

 3. **ANALYSIS**

-As briefly explained in the project Description section, HSDetector uses two approaches to detect cholesterol hot spots.
+HSDetector uses two approaches to detect cholesterol hot spots.

 a) **Protein-cholesterol contacts**: Relevant and persistent contacts across all trajectory frames are extracted --_maximum occupancy time, or t<sub>max<sub>_-- and the statistical outliers in the distribution are reported.